yairm210/Unciv/Uniques.md

 - Terrain feature uniques
 - Tile improvements
 - "Water"
+- "River" (as in all 'river on tile' contexts, it means 'adjacent to a river on at least on side')

 So for instance, the unique "[stats] from [tileFilter] tiles in this city" can match several cases:
 - "[+2 Food] from [Lakes] tiles in this city"